 Our History

 Rev. Robert Armstrong had a dream of serving the poor and disadvantaged in East Toledo.
 In January of 1981, Rev. Armstrong’s dream was realized when he, St. Louis parishioners, and a handful of willing volunteers opened their doors and their hearts to those in need.
 Beginnings were meager.
 The guests were served soup, bread, drink, and maybe a treat once in a while.
-From humble beginnings, this St. Louis ministry has grown into a multi-service, social service agency.
+From our humble beginnings, this St. Louis ministry has grown into a multi-service, social service center.

-The soup kitchen, however, is only one piece of the outreach program.
-An initiative was begun in the late 1980s to broaden our outreach efforts.
-We now provide 3,100 bags of groceries and 650 hygiene kits each year.
-In 2011, we opened a clothing and home center, which has served over 6,000 shoppers with free clothing and household items.
+The soup kitchen, however, is only one piece of our outreach program.
+In the late 1980s Helping Hands of St. Louis added a food pantry to broaden our outreach efforts.
+Today our food pantry serves nearly 5,500 individuals annually, providing over 2,000 bags of groceries, 650 hygiene kits and 650 snack packs for the homeless.
+In 2011, we opened a clothing center, now serving over 6,500 shoppers in need of free clothing, shoes and small household items.

 Helping Hands of St. Louis